What should you know about UK Clean Air Zones?

 - The CAZ is due to start in November 2021

 Are Clean Air Zones effective?

-The Clean Air Zone scheme is not without its detractors, with many saying that they can’t see how it will work.
-There has been concern from businesses who will bear the brunt of the costs to change, including haulage firms and taxi companies that will be required to update their fleets in order to meet the regulations that have been set.
+Though many see the Clean Air Zone as a great idea, there are still people and organisations that think it’s impractical and they don’t see how it can work.
+A lot of the concern has been from businesses who believe they will bear the brunt of the costs to change.
+Businesses such as haulage firms and taxi companies which will be required to update their fleets in order to meet the new regulations.

 Organisations such as the Freight Transport Association has said that more public funds should be allocated to firms who will have to pay out to convert their lorries.
 The government, meanwhile, has allocated over £3billion towards tackling the issue of NO2, and this includes over £220million that is being put towards helping individuals and businesses that are affected by the changes their local councils are proposing.

 What can I do to avoid Clean Air Zone charges?

 If you regularly drive into any of the cities or towns mentioned above, then it’s logical you will be considering ways to reduce the costs you’ll incur.

 If you’re currently considering a new vehicle, then have you considered leasing, hiring or purchasing a brand-new 100% electric vehicle such as the very city-friendly Renault Zoe or the stylish Mini E. Or perhaps you want something for a larger family with great mileage like the Audi e-Tron, award-winning Jaguar i-Pace or one of the popular cars in the Tesla range.